Legal Information

 Other disclosures

-In addition to the disclosures reasonably necessary for the purposes identified elsewhere in this privacy policy, we may disclose information about you:
+In addition to disclosures reasonably necessary for the purposes identified elsewhere in this privacy policy, we may disclose information about you:

 • To the extent that we are required to do so by law